 He wrote each active conversation email from scratch, drawing on the existing context of his sales conversation and without copy-pasting a template.
 They resembled this email:

 These emails were incredibly effective in getting deals from interest to close because of the personal touch.

 For prospects he hadn’t talked with in awhile, he copy-pasted and sent the following email to prospects that he thought had the potential to convert.
-He used Sidekick by Hubspot to track opens on those emails.
+He used HubSpot Sales to track opens on those emails.

 This email reignited interest in a number of prospects.
 The Calendly link made it easy to book time for a call with John, where he would warm up the lead by demoing the product.
 After that, he would close the deal using the promotional legacy pricing.

 What’s impressive about Appcues’s pricing campaign is that they were able to do what’s best for the customer and boost their bottom line, all with a pricing email that startups all too often are scared to send.

 By thinking through their messaging strategy, they were able to send targeted emails that persuaded people to act positively in their own interest.
 The Appcues team accomplished its goals, simply by establishing some basic principles, creating 2 segments, and adding the human touch.

 How have your pricing change communications gone?
 Share your story with us in the comments!